 Email information is followed by @css.edu unless otherwise noted.

 John earned his B.S. in Elementary Education from Moorhead State University.
 His M.A. in Curriculum and Instruction was earned at the University of St. Thomas, St. Paul.
 John taught elementary students in the towns of Wabasso and Northfield, MN.
 He is currently working to complete his Ed.D. in Educational Leadership through the University of St. Thomas.
 John teaches in the School of Education,the Dignitas program for First-Year students, and is the chair of the SOE Undergraduate Admissions Committee, long-standing member of the Mission Integration Advisory Board, Chair of the Catholic Studies Advisory Board, and many other ongoing capacities.
 He has been blessed by interactions with Sisters from the St. Scholastica Monastery throughout his entire life.
 In his early years of Faith formation, Sister Caprini Beauvais served at St. Anthony's Catholic Church in Ely, MN..
 Sister Sara Smedman helped him find his calling as an educator during his time at Moorhead SU.
 Sister Mary Rochefort & Sister Clare Marie Trettel were instrumental in his transition into and growth at the College.
 He is thankful for the ongoing mentorship of the Sisters of the St. Scholastica Monastery in his understanding of the Benedictine tradition.
 His passions include his family, Faith, reading, and numerous outdoor activities.

-Doreene Etongue-Mayer is an Assistant Professor in the School of Education, Graduate Teaching Licensure program.
-She also serves as the coordinator of the Graduate Teaching Licensure program on the St. Paul Campus.
+Doreene Etongue-Mayer is an Assistant Professor in the School of Education, She also serves as the Chair of the School of Education Undergraduate programs.

 She earned an Ed.D. in Educational Leadership from Saint Mary’s University of Minnesota.
 Her Masters of Education from the University of Minnesota.
 Her B. A is in English and French Languages with a minor in Linguistics from the University of Dschang, Cameroon.